microsoft/pxt-arcade/docs/skillmap/space/activity3.md

 })
 ```

 ## Complete

 **Congratulations**

 Now you have a full barrage of enemies to combat!
-Don't forget to look at your project on the game screen before you click "Finish".
+Don't forget to look at your project on the game screen before you click "Done".

-Once you have it like you want it, click **Finish** to return to the main page where you can share your game
+Once you have it like you want it, click **Done** to return to the main page where you can share your game
 with family and friends!